 Row Oriented Databases

 Traditional Database Management Systems were created to store data.
-They are write optimized which lead to a series of design choices including having a row store architecture.
+They are optimized to read and write a single row of data which lead to a series of design choices including having a row store architecture.

 In a row store, or row oriented database, the data is stored row by row, such that the first column of a row will be next to the last column of the previous row.